KGerhardt/TIR-Learner/README.md

 ## Credits

 ### Previous Versions
 Special thanks to [@oushujun](https://github.com/oushujun) and [@WeijiaSu](https://github.com/WeijiaSu) for their fantastic work on TIR-Learner v1 and v2!
 Their foundational work made this improved version possible.
+Thanks to Tianyu Lu fir TIR-Learner v3.

 ### Acknowledgments
 This work was supported by: